Table of contents

 Onboarding has become the new employee go-to for HR departments around the globe.
 Think of it like establishing a healthy relationship from the very beginning, you want everyone to feel comfortable, open to question and debate and importantly, valued for their work.

-Well, onboarding is about creating the right workplace environment which allows you to do just that but also understand recruitment is an ongoing process, and requires more than just a nice welcome letter, a great first day or a first-week orientation programme.
+Well, onboarding is about creating the right workplace environment which allows you to do just that but also understand recruitment is an ongoing process, and requires more than just a nice welcome letter, a great first day or a first-week orientation program.
 It is a culture that needs to be built and one that gives every employee the possibility to thrive in their new role and in the company.

-Creating that process is about optimising the best ideas in HR and developing a system that works for your business and the new starter.
+Creating that process is about optimizing the best ideas in HR and developing a system that works for your business and the new starter.
 From interview to the employees lifecycle in the business, building an optimal onboarding process is essential.

 In this guide we will give you insight into what onboarding is, it’s importance, the different stages associated and best practice ideas on how to create an onboarding process in your business.